Steganographic Generative Adversarial Networks: Conclusions

-In this work \begin{itemize} \item[1.]
-We open a new field for applications of Generative Adversarial Networks, namely, container generation for steganography applications; \item[2.]
-We consider the $\pm1$-embedding algorithm and test novel approaches to more steganalysis-secure information embedding:\begin{itemize} \item[a)] we demonstrate that both SGAN and DCGAN models are capable of decreasing the detection accuracy of a steganalysis method almost to that of a random classifier; \item[b)] if we initialize a generator of containers with different random seed values, we can even further decrease the steganography detection accuracy. \end{itemize} \end{itemize}
+In this work, \begin{enumerate} \item We open a new field for applications of Generative Adversarial Networks, namely, container generation for steganography applications; \item We consider the $\pm1$-embedding algorithm and test novel approaches to more steganalysis-secure information embedding: we demonstrate that both SGAN and DCGAN models are capable of decreasing the detection accuracy of a steganalysis method almost to that of a random classifier; \item A model for secure adaptive steganographic containers generation has been presented; \item A number of ways to adopt in order to deceive steganalysis has been proposed; \item A new GAN-based steganography model has been proposed and tested on MNIST and CIFAR-10 dataset; \item As a result an article (\cite{volkhonskiy2017steganographic}) has been written and submitted to NIPS 2016, Workshop on Adversarial Training.
+This paper cross-checks and significantly extends results of that initial paper. \end{enumerate}